langchain-ai/langchain/docs/use_cases/question_answering.md

 Additional related resources include:
 - [Utilities for working with Documents](/modules/utils/how_to_guides.rst): Guides on how to use several of the utilities which will prove helpful for this task, including Text Splitters (for splitting up long documents) and Embeddings & Vectorstores (useful for the above Vector DB example).
 - [CombineDocuments Chains](/modules/indexes/combine_docs.md): A conceptual overview of specific types of chains by which you can accomplish this task.
-- [Data Augmented Generation](combine_docs.md): An overview of data augmented generation, which is the general concept of combining external data with LLMs (of which this is a subset).